nass15456/CTFs/N0PSctf/Jojo Chat 2.md

 ```

-I started by checking if i can bypass the regex but it didnt work for me, so the solution seems to be about the hash, as i know brute force a hash or decode it is not possible and the only thing i knew from CTFs proof of works we can bruteforce a preimage starting with specific prefix to get hash wich ends with 4 hexadecimal digits similar to a target hash, also finding a collision is not an easy task.
+I started by checking if i can bypass the regex but it didnt work for me, so the solution seems to be about the hash, as i know bruteforcing a hash or decode it is not possible and the only thing i knew from CTFs proof of works we can bruteforce a preimage starting with specific prefix to get hash wich ends with 4 hexadecimal digits similar to a target hash, also finding a collision is not an easy task.

 After reseachs i found this github repo [link for hash extender](https://github.com/iagox86/hash_extender) and from the descreption it's interesting, this is exactly what we want: